ucefizi/virus-spread-simulation/README.md

 Simulate the spread of a virus in a population.
 I start currently with 2000 people.
+You can check the simulation live in this link: https://youssefizikitn.github.io/virus-spread-simulation/

 To run this just clone the repo and open the html file in a browser.